 If you plan to provide financial support to your kids until they are legally adults or through their college careers, then life insurance can help protect your ability to do so if you were to pass away too soon.
 If your kids are in elementary school, a 15-year policy can be a great choice to get them off to a great start in life.

-Buying a 15-year, $750,000 policy as a healthy 40-year-old woman would start at about $32 per month.
+Buying a 15-year, $750,000 policy as a healthy 40-year-old woman would start at about $26 per month.

-“I have less than 15 years to go on my mortgage”
+“I have less than 15 years to go on my mortgage.”

-If you have 15 years or less on your mortgage, a 15-year term life insurance policy in an amount that will cover the outstanding balance might make sense.
+If you have a 15-year mortgage or less, a 15-year term life insurance policy in an amount that will cover the outstanding balance might make sense.
 The proceeds from your policy could be used by your partner to help pay the mortgage and other day-to-day expenses while they adjust to their new situation – a welcome reprieve when it is needed the most.

-“I’m retiring within 10 to 15 years”
+“I’m retiring within 10 to 15 years.”

 For many, the goal of a life insurance policy is to replace the income that you contributed to your household if you pass away.
-As time goes on and your children leave the nest, your mortgage gets paid off, and you’re closing in on retirement, your financial needs may diminish, especially if you’ve set aside a sizeable nest egg.
+As time goes on and your children leave the nest, your mortgage gets paid off, and you’re closing in on retirement, your financial needs may diminish, especially if you’ve set aside a sizable nest egg.

-If this sounds like you and retirement is a shining beacon 10-15 years down the road, a 15-year term life policy could work well for you and your family.
+If this sounds like you and retirement is a shining beacon 10-15 years down the road, a 15-year term life insurance policy could work well for you and your family.
 Keep in mind though, that for some folks, maintaining life insurance into retirement is a good move.

-“I plan on being financially independent within 15 years”
+“I plan on being financially independent within 15 years.”

 Depending on where you are in life, a 15-year time horizon may end in financial independence for you and your partner.
 Maybe your plan is to pay off all of your debts and sock away a lot of cash during your prime earning years, leaving you free of financial burdens that you cannot cover.
-In that case, a 15-year term might be a good option to provide a safety net during your build-up period.
+In that case, a 15-year term life insurance policy might be a good option to provide a safety net during your build-up period.